 In our example, that is database “test” on server “ADX”.

 3. Configure Copy & Paste

-If you paste a collection into a target database that already contains a collection by the same name, the source collection will be inserted with the prefix “Copy_of_”.
+If you paste a collection into a target database that already contains a collection with the same name, the source collection will be inserted with the prefix “Copy_of_”.

-Editor’s Note: This post was originally published in February 2015 and has been updated for accuracy.
+Editor’s Note: This post was originally published in February 2015.